ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Custom camera presets are available in camera modes Photo, Video, LowLight.

 To store a preset: Adjust Exposure, White Balance, and Focus as you like.
-Then, press and hold the corresponding button on the Manual Controls Panel: SI or M for Exposure, WB for White Balance, and MF for Manual Focus.
-Press the Add preset button to store these settings.
+Then, press and hold the corresponding button on the Manual Controls panel: SI or M for Exposure, WB for White Balance, and MF for Manual Focus.
+Select Add preset from the list to store your custom settings.

-Activate the preset by pressing and holding the corresponding button on the Manual Controls Panel.
+Use a preset by first pressing and holding the corresponding button on the Manual Controls panel.
 Select a preset by tapping it.
-Choose from the default presets or make your own custom preset.
+Choose from the default presets or use one of your own custom presets.

 (RAW) Exposure bracketing